For freelancers & solo developers

 Prove your code — even as a team of one.

-Your client can't read the code, so they judge you on a demo and your word — and a bigger shop's "process" can outbid you on trust alone.
-Watchdog gives a one-person shop an independent Codebase Assurance Index: a reproducible 0–100 you put in the proposal, attach to the hand-over, and use to justify your rate.
+Your client can't read code — they judge you on a demo and your word, and a bigger shop's "process" can outbid you on trust alone.
+Watchdog gives a one-person shop an independent Codebase Assurance Index: one reproducible 0–100 for the proposal, the hand-over, and the rate you charge.
 The same surveyor buyers and acquirers trust — on your repo.

-Self-serve · C#/.NET native · The first full report on any repo is free — public or private.
+Self-serve · every major language you work in · The first full report on any repo is free — public or private.

 Big shops sell process.
 You can sell proof.